I’ve lived in San Diego for fifteen years, and it’s usually known for its sunny weather. However, it also tends to rain unexpectedly.

 2300 Expedition Way, La Jolla, CA 92037

-This aquarium that continues to amaze people of all ages brings you face-to-face with many interesting sea creatures along with its interactive exhibits.
-HOW AMAZING IS THAT?
+This aquarium, which continues to amaze people of all ages, brings you face-to-face with many interesting sea creatures and features interactive exhibits.

-Hot tip: Go to Carolines for lunch after and enjoy a view of the ocean.
+Local tip: Go to Carolines for lunch and enjoy a view of the ocean.

 13: Rock Climbing at Vertical Hold